anubhavp28/first-contribution-guide/README.md

 ## Where to go from here?

 Congrats!
-You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!
+You just completed the standard *fork -> clone -> edit -> pull request* workflow that you'll encounter often as a contributor!